Vault and Gallery Fully Open

 Telephone: 01700 811045

-As is our custom be two special servicest ook place at Kilfinan over the Christmas period.
-The first of these was the Christingle service on the Sunday before Christmas at 3.00 pm.
-This was specially suitable for children.
-The other service was on Christmas Day at 11.00 am.
-Both services were very well attended.
+As is our custom two special services will take place at Kilfinan over the Christmas period.
+The first of these will be the Christingle service on the Sunday before Christmas at 3.00 pm.
+This is specially suitable for children.
+The other service is on Christmas Day at 11.00 am.

-Each year we also host two spacial services during Holy Week.
+Each year we also host two special services during Holy Week.
 The first of these is on Maunday Thursday and the second on Easter Sunday.
-Both were well attended.
+All these services are always well attended.

 The Charity Shop in Tighnabruaich had been leased by a an organisation called the Friends of West Cowal.
 It has been such a success that the Churches have purchased the premises outright.